History of National Botanical Gardens

 Amalgamation provided the long-sought integration of expertise and activities relevant to the ex situ conservation, use and study of South Africa’s flora; and also the rationalisation of the resources of both organisations.

-The Hantam National Botanical Garden outside Nieuwoudtville in the Northern Cape, was established as recently as August 2007.
+The Hantam National Botanical Garden outside Nieuwoudtville in the Northern Cape, was established as recently as August 2007 and in 2014 the Kwelera National Botanical Garden near East London was proclaimed.